YusenFan/TherapistHelper/README.md

 # TherapistHelper

-**TheraScribe AI: Session Assistant for Therapists (MVP)**
+**Therapist Helper AI: Session Assistant for Therapists (MVP)**

-TheraScribe AI is a web application designed to help consultant therapists enhance client engagement by minimizing time spent on note-taking and administrative tasks.
+Therapist Helper AI is a web application designed to help consultant therapists enhance client engagement by minimizing time spent on note-taking and administrative tasks.
 By leveraging AI, the app automates transcription, generates valuable insights, and helps prepare for future sessions, allowing therapists to focus fully on their clients.

 This repository contains the source code for the Minimum Viable Product (MVP).